Safety

 respiratory protection

 A form of personal protective equipment that protects the wearer from hazards present in the air.
-Respirators are a common type of breathing protection.
+Respirators are a common type of respiratory protection.

 respiratory protection program